 uTorrent is a software that provides direct access to the peer-to-peer (P2P) file-sharing network.
 It is considered one of the most famous pieces of software for client-server-based file sharing.
 The application is efficient and feature-rich, available on various platforms including Windows, macOS, and Linux.
 There is also a web-based service available.

-The program was developed by Ludvig Strigeus and became available for download on May 21, 2005.
+Ludvig Strigeus developed the program, and it became available for download on May 21, 2005.
 Today, new development continues under Rainberry Inc., the same company that works on the BitTorrent protocol.
 They are based in San Francisco, California, and are a subsidiary of Tronc (formerly Guggenheim Digital Media).

 uTorrent is safe to use from an application point of view.
 I’ve tested several versions of the uTorrent client for Windows and Linux and found them to be safe.
 At least the security applications used haven’t flagged them as being suspicious.
 The ones I tested with include Norton 360 and Kaspersky Internet Security.

-You have to understand that while the uTorrent client is safe to use, P2P can be dangerous in general.
+You must understand that while the uTorrent client is safe to use, P2P can be dangerous.
 From the risk of Malware infection to overzealous legal firms pursuing copyright claims, users should take adequate measures to ensure privacy and security.

 To understand the risk, you need a basic understanding of how P2P works.
 Downloading files on the P2P network means allowing multiple devices to connect to your files.
 That is inherently risky since the connection can reveal a lot of private information.